Renting a car and taking off across a foreign land can be daunting even to the most seasoned travelers.

 Then there is the prospect of finding a hotel in a strange land.
 The first time we tried it, over twenty years ago, we certainly suffered from those anxieties.
-But now it is much easier, thanks to deals like these Travelodge Offers.
+But now it is much easier.

 Before the days of the internet we had to hunt down one of the very few companies available for international rentals at that time, then called, faxed, and even overnighted documents across the continents to secure a rental.

 Once we were driving, we would simply hope to find a good place to stay along the way, and hope even more that we could find a good deal.

 Now, thanks to the internet, all of the reservation process can be handled online in one short sitting.
 That still leaves the driving of the car though.
 Here we found most of our fears to be unfounded.

 Other than the difficulty of reading signs in unknown languages, safely operating a vehicle is about the same on either side of The Atlantic.
 The same basic principles apply, obey the laws, pay attention, be careful, drive defensively. (see our guides on driving in Italy and the Czech Republic)

 There are a number of big advantages to renting a car to visit Europe as opposed to other modes of travel.
 Driving is often the best way to see some of Europe’s most famous sites.
 How else could we have traced the route of the Monaco Gran Prix, or motored over magnificent mountain passes in The Swiss Alps?

 The perfect vehicle for an alpine crossing because he had the biggest windshield of any car we’d ever seen.
 It extended all the way up to the middle of the roof.
 Kind of a sunroof / windshield combo.
 Perfect for viewing the mountainous majesty.

 WATCH: We traced the route of the Monaco Grand Prix!